xbot/hammerspoon/README_en.md

 ### JSON format

-* Format JSON string in the pasteboard.
-Find it in the menubar item.
+Automatically format JSON string in the pasteboard.
+Toggle it in the menubar item.

 ### Screen color picker

-Find it in the menubar item.
+Toggle it in the menubar item.

 ### Caffeine

-Find it in the menubar item.
+Toggle it in the menubar item.